Species Introduction

 Q: How do I properly acclimatise Nothobranchius Rachovii to my aquarium?

-Acclimatisation is vital for ensuring the health of your Nothobranchius Rachovii.
+Acclimatisation is crucial for the health of your Nothobranchius Rachovii.
 Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually introduce small amounts of tank water into the bag every 5 minutes.
-This process should take around an hour.
-Once acclimatised, gently net the fish into the aquarium, avoiding adding bag water to your tank.
-This method helps reduce shock and stress, promoting a smoother transition.
+Next, gradually introduce small amounts of aquarium water into the bag over the next hour, allowing the fish to adjust to the new water parameters.
+Finally, gently transfer the fish into the aquarium using a net, discarding the bag water to prevent contamination.
+This method reduces stress and promotes a smoother transition to their new home.

 ✓ Expert Tip